carpentries/lesson-example/README.md

 8. Optional: run `make lesson-check` to check that your files follow the Carpentries formatting rules.

+When making a lesson to be used with the workshop template, to ensure that your lesson is a consistent style with the other lessons, please use the `episode` layout, i.e. ensure that `layout: episode` is in the front matter, or do not specify a layout at all.

+If your lesson takes place over multiple days, then `_includes/rsg/schedule.html` will need updating to include two schedules tables.
+Additionally, for the first lesson in each day, you need to place `start: true` in the front matter.
+This will then mark where each day starts and ends in the detailed lesson schedule.

+## Front Matter Variables

+To make full use of the lesson template, it is wise to include as many as the following front matter variables in your episodes:

+1. `title` - the episode title
+2. `slug` - the episode slug, used as the permalink to that episode
+3. `teaching` - the number of minutes of teaching for the episode
+4. `exercises` - the number of minutes of exercises for the episode
+5. `questions` - a YAML list of questions for the episode
+6. `objectives` - a YAML list of episode objectives
+7. `keypoints` - a YAML list of episode key points

+The `title`, `slug`, `teaching` and `exercises` variables are required, the others are optional and the layout of the page will adjust accordingly to what has been included.

+## Files to update/create

+You should only need to update the following files:

+1. `index.md`
+2. `setup.md`
+3. `reference.md`
+4. Lesson markdown files in `_episodes`/`_episode_rmd`
+5. Lesson extras in `_extras`
+6. `_config.yml`

 ## Layout

 The layout of lessons is nominally explained [here]